Hi there, if you're a new client - click LET'S WERK. If you're a returning client - click CLIENT PORTAL

 If you are a current client, please navigate to our Client Portal.

-Please note, if we do not receive a cancellation notice at least 24 hours prior to your appointment time, a late cancellation or missed visit fee of $75 will be applied to your payment method on file.
-We appreciate your understanding and cooperation in this matter.
+Please note, if we do not receive a cancellation notice at least 48 hours prior to your appointment time, a late cancellation fee of $150 will be applied to your payment method on file.

 What type of appointments do you offer?